uprighter/gnucash-android/README.md

 # Introduction

-GnuCash Android is a companion expense-tracker application for GnuCash (desktop) designed for Android.
+GnuCash Pocket is a companion expense-tracker application for GnuCash (desktop) designed for Android.
 It allows you to record transactions on-the-go and later import the data into GnuCash for the desktop.

+This app is a continuation of [codinguser's "Gnucash for Android"](https://github.com/codinguser/gnucash-android), which is already abandoned.

 Accounts            |  Transactions          |  Reports
 :-------------------------:|:-------------------------:|:-------------------------: